jacobmoller8/KEX-Prototype/README.md

 To run the code use the following website:
 - https://kex-scanner-project.firebaseapp.com/

+The webapp works on mobile devices in fullscreen mode aswell.

 To login to the page:
 - Username: midreview
 - Password: password